Roadgames: Filming

+Shot on location in the Nullarbor Plain and in Melbourne, the budget of $1.75 million was the highest ever for an Australian film at that time.

 Release

+Avco Embassy Pictures paid $500,000 for all distribution rights outside Australia, and the balance came from the Greater Union, the Australian Film Commission, the Victorian Film Corporation, and the Western Australian Film Council.
+Avco Embassy released the film in the United States on 27 February 1981, screening it in smaller markets in Arizona and California.

+The film had its Australian release in Melbourne on 3 July 1981.

 Home media

 The film was first released on VHS in Australia by Star Video in the early 1980s.
 In the US, the first VHS release was handled by Embassy Home Entertainment and later in the 1990s by Nelson Entertainment.
 Roadgames was first released on DVD in the United States on 10 June 2003 by Anchor Bay Entertainment, this release has long gone out of print with copies running at $85 on Amazon.com.
-In Australia, Umbrella Entertainment released a special edition DVD in 2004-this DVD is also no-longer in print.
+In Australia, Umbrella Entertainment released a special edition DVD in 2004 - this DVD is also no-longer in print.
 In April 2016, it was announced that Umbrella would release a new 4k restoration of the film for the first time on Blu-ray disc.
 Scream Factory released it on Blu-ray in a special edition form on 12 November 2019.
 A 4K Ultra HD Blu-ray release was announced by Kino Lorber on 11 August 2024.

 Reception

 Box office

-Roadgames was a box office bomb in Australia upon its June 1981 release.
+Roadgames was a box office bomb in Australia upon its 1981 release.
 It was released theatrically in the United States in November 1981, and similarly did not perform as well as originally expected, which Franklin blamed on its marketing as a slasher film.
 However, it did lead to Franklin landing the job of directing Psycho II in 1983.